stefan-jansen/machine-learning-for-trading/installation/README.md

 # Installation instructions

 This book uses (mostly) Python 3.7 and numerous libraries that require installation.
-The first section covers how use Docker to pull an image that contains the necessary software and create a local container that allows you to run the notebooks without much further ado.
+The first section covers how use Docker to pull an image that contains the necessary software and create a local container that allows you to run the notebooks.
 The second section describes how to install the packages locally using the [Anaconda](https://www.anaconda.com/) distribution.
 If you are experienced and work a UNIX-based system, you can also create your own virtual environments and install the libraries required for different notebooks as needed.

 Then, we address how to work with [Jupyter](https://jupyter.org/) notebooks to view and execute the code examples.
 Finally, we list additional installation instructions for libraries that require non-python dependencies and discuss how to

 ## Run the code using a Docker images